We will worship together, in new ways!

 Sunday School meets most Sunday mornings during the school year from 10:10 until 10:50 am.

 Middle and High school students begin to look more seriously at the identity of the church, both specifically and more broadly.
 Students are likely to roam the building, meeting with various saints “behind the scenes” getting to know the work of the church from the altar guild to writing prayers for our 9 a.m. liturgy.
 They also look at other religions, making comparisons between sacred texts and watching videos to get a sense of how other faiths worship and pray.

 Confirmation at St. John’s has three focuses.
 The first is the most traditional: education.
 Students gain an awareness and deepening appreciation of the Christian mysteries as expressed through Episcopal theology and liturgy.
 The second is justice: Students participate in the outreach ministries of St. Johns, working to build houses, serve meals at local shelters, and participate in a service retreat.
 The third is community: students participate in the weekly life of St. John’s, whether by volunteering to teach Sunday School, work in coffee hour, help write the 9am liturgy or even serve on the altar guild.
 The class is designed to help everyone identify ways in which they can make an adult commitment to faith, justice, and God’s ongoing work in the world.
-Confirmation will happen on May 31, 2020.
+Confirmation has been postponed for the time being, watch for updates.